zellij-org/zellij-org.github.io/docs/src/overview.md

 ![Status tab 2](img/overview-status-tab-2.png)
 And this is our current state:
 ![Default state 1](img/overview-default-1.png)
-Zellij doesn't a terminal to keep commands running, because it uses a client and server system.
+Zellij doesn't need a terminal to keep commands running, because it uses a client and server system.
 Let us disconnect and reconnect to the same session now:

 1. <kbd>Ctrl</kbd> + <kbd>o</kbd>